 The profitability index formula is most commonly calculated as listed below.
 No simple profitability index calculator exists.
 So the profitability index equation will have to be calculated manually.
+Use the following formula to calculate profitability index:

 Calculate the profitability index by dividing the present value of the expected cash flows from a project by the present value of the capital investments of a project.
 It is one of the more simple equations used in the finance world.
 The calculation yields a number, which is the profitability index.